Password management with Amazon RDS and AWS Secrets Manager - Amazon Relational Database Service

 Region and version availability

 Feature availability and support varies across specific versions of each database engine and across AWS Regions.
-For more information about version and Region availability with Secrets Manager integration with Amazon RDS, see Secrets Manager integration.
+For more information about version and Region availability with Secrets Manager integration with Amazon RDS, see Supported Regions and DB engines for the Secrets Manager integration with Amazon RDS.